Abby Mukiibi Nkaaga: Theatre

-When Kato Lubwama who had been a member of The Black Pearls and some of his friends left The Black Pearls in 1993, Nkaaga also started Afri Talent with his other colleagues Ruth Wanyana, Brenda Nanyonjo, Michael Mabira, Bob Bulime and John Segawa.
-His breakout role in Afri Talent was when he acted as Chombe, a ruthless leader that didn’t care about the plight of soldiers’ families.
+When Kato Lubwama and some of his friends left The Black Pearls in 1993, Nkaaga also started Afri Talent with his other colleagues Ruth Wanyana, Brenda Nanyonjo, Michael Mabira, Bob Bulime and John Segawa.
+His breakout role in Afri Talent was when he acted as Chombe, a ruthless leader who didn’t care about the plight of soldiers' families.
 His performance attracted UPDF army commander Gen Mugisha Muntu who praised Mukiibi for the performance.
 He received an award for Best Actor at the Uganda National Theater Awards in 1994 when he played Kabaka Muteesa II in Saagala Agalamidde.
-His other works in theatre include; Ekitangaala Munzikiza, Omuyaga Mu Makoola, Omusaayi Gw’obutiko, Olujegere Lw’obulamu, Galimpitawa with The Black Pearls and Order, The Best of Abby and Patricko, Ensitaano, Safari, Sebalamu, Tebesigwa, Mbyaase and Akandolindoli at Afri Talent.
+His other works in theatre include Ekitangaala Munzikiza, Omuyaga Mu Makoola, Omusaayi Gw’obutiko, Olujegere Lw’obulamu, Galimpitawa with The Black Pearls and Order, The Best of Abby and Patricko, Ensitaano, Safari, Sebalamu, Tebesigwa, Mbyaase and Akandolindoli at Afri Talent.

 Film

-Mukiibi started appearing in films in 1996 and his debut film was Fire of Hope.
-In 2005, he played a lead villain role as Col Bagosora in an HBO film Sometimes in April, about the Rwandan genocide of 1994.
-His performance in Sometimes in April gave him recognition in the East African region and he started getting more international roles including a Hollywood role in The Last King of Scotland (film) in 2006 and a role in a South African film about the LRA war in northern Uganda called The Silent Army in 2008.
+Mukiibi started appearing in films in 1996 starting with Fire of Hope.
+In 2005, he played a lead villain role as Colonel Théoneste Bagosora in the HBO film Sometimes in April, about the Rwandan genocide of 1994.
+His performance in Sometimes in April gave him recognition in the East African region and he started getting more international roles, including a Hollywood role in The Last King of Scotland in 2006 and a role in a South African film The Silent Army in 2008 about the LRA war in northern Uganda.
 He played a role of a Major in another Rwandan genocide film The Mercy of the Jungle in 2018.
 His other film roles include John in Imperial Blue (2019) and the Golomadi in the upcoming legal drama film Kafa Coh.